retuci0/retux/README.md

 it greets you with a grub menu, where to load the so called kernel, you need to select "Retux Kernel" in the menu with the arrow keys.

-after that, all it does (for now) is say "uhhhh hi i guess" and sit there.
+after that, all it does (for now) is say "uhhhh hi i guess" and let you write stuff underneath

 i will add commands in the future.

+## what does the name mean

+it is a combination of the names "linux" and "retucio". also the linux penguin's name is tux, so even better.

 ## how do i use it